-I have an Op-Ed in the New York Times today with a headline you’ve seen 1001 times before: “Would Indicting Trump Be Constitutional?”
+I have an Op-Ed in the New York Times today with a headline you’ve seen a thousand times before: “Would Indicting Trump Be Constitutional?”

 My answer to that question is yes, it would be–even while he’s in office.
 And I briefly explain why I think my old office, OLC, was mistaken to conclude otherwise in 2000.
 (As the Op-Ed notes, I wasn’t involved in that opinion.)